ecnerret-adajet/code-minutes/_posts/2020-03-04-vue-event-bus-simplified.md

     }
 }
 ```
-As simple as that. what we did from script above was get the Object from `mounted()` hook in order to load the `EVENT_NAME` payload into the component-b.js immediately.
+As simple as that. what we did was to load the passed Object through `mounted()` hook into the `fruits` data array.

 So that's it. happy coding!!